Elevenlabs AudioNative Player

 Table of contents

-As you surely know, a very important thing when running Facebook ad campaigns is having a pixel with properly configured events.
-However, custom conversions and events are equally important in all of this.
+As you know, a very important thing when running Facebook ad campaigns is having a pixel with properly configured events.
+However, custom conversions and events are equally important.
 How to use them, and most importantly, how to implement them?
 You’ll learn all this in today’s article.

 custom conversions